Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 Consider a sentence like “Compilers are engineered objects.”

-The scanner takes a stream of characters and converts it to a stream of classified words --
+The scanner takes a stream of characters and converts it to a stream of classified words -- that is, pairs of the form (p,s), where p is the word’s part of speech and s is its spelling.